 The batch files:

-Are intended to be used by the customer to implement their own production quality batch processing schedule.
+Are intended to be used by the customer to implement their production quality batch processing schedule.

-Can be executed in their current form to carry out the basic processing steps, however the expectation is that the customer will either modify/wrap or rewrite the scripts to meet their institution’s internal batch standards and to closely integrate with the bank environment, considering issues such as file transfers, on call alerts, standard scheduling packages and/or programming languages etc.
+Can be executed in their current form to carry out the basic processing steps, however, the expectation is that the customer will either modify/wrap or rewrite the scripts to meet their institution’s internal batch standards and to closely integrate with the bank environment, considering issues such as file transfers, on-call alerts, standard scheduling packages and/or programming languages etc.

-NCR Cash Management recommends the customer to first run the process in its basic form using the batch process and then, as necessary, make the changes to meet the local institution requirements.
+NCR Cash Management recommends the customer first run the process in its basic form using the batch process and then, as necessary, make the changes to meet the local institution's requirements.